SecretBin-io/secretbin/README.md

       en: https://github.com/Nihility-io/SecretBin # URL
   showLogo: true # If set the true, the app logo is shown before the app name in the navigation bar
   invertLogo: false # Invert the colors of the app logo in dark mode
-  showTerms: true #Sets if the ToS window should be shown when a user fist visits the app
-  terms: # ToS Dialog show when the user first visits the app
+  terms: # ToS Dialog show when the user first visits the app (if terms is not specified no dialog is shown)
     title:
       en: Terms of Service
       de: Nutzungsbedingungen
     content: # Text that may contain HTML
       en: "..."
       de: "..."
-banner: # Banner shown at the top of the app.
-You may use this option for e.g. announcements.
-  enabled: true # Show the banner if true
-  type: info # Banner type (info, warning or error)
-  text: # Text shown in the banner
-    en: Hello World!
-    de: Hallo Welt!
 defaults: # Just customizable defaults
   expires: 2w # Default expire time when creating a new secret
   burn: true # Default burn selection
   showPassword: false # Show password box by default
+expires: [5min, 1hr, 1d, 1w, 2w, 1m] # Expire options for new secrets
+logging:
+  level: info # Logging level (default: info)
+  mode: text # Specifies if logs should be rendered as text or JSON (default: text)
+  logAccess: false # Enable web access logging (default: false)
 policy:
   sharePreselect: true # Pre-selects the link in the share view
   requirePassword: false # Forces users to enable the burn option for new secrets